Intervention Mapping: Designing Theory-based and Evidence-based Programs

 Upon completion of the course participants will receive a certificate conditional upon their active participation.

-Enrollment in the summer course intervention mapping is open to participants with a degree or comparable training in public health with an interest in health promotion.
+Enrolment in the summer course Intervention Mapping is open to participants with a degree or comparable training in public health with an interest in health promotion.
 Individuals who are responsible for the development and evaluation of health promotion programs are especially encouraged to apply.

-The official language of the course is English.
+The language of instruction in the course is English.

 FEE AND PAYMENT

-The course fee is € 1200,- and includes course materials on USB as well as the course book, catered lunches and refreshments, social program on Tuesday and course dinner on Thursday.
+The course fee is € 1.500,- and includes course materials (including the course book), catered lunches and refreshments, social program on Tuesday and course dinner on Thursday.